-Famous buildings from the medieval period include Barcelona Cathedral, Palau Major (Royal Palace), Santa Maria del Mar and the Pedralbes Monastery as well as numerous other medieval churches.
+Famous buildings from the medieval period include Barcelona Cathedral, Palau Major (Royal Palace), Santa Maria del Mar, the Pedralbes Monastery, and numerous other medieval churches.
 The city’s famous Gothic Quarter is a maze of narrow streets and picturesque plazas flanked by historical buildings.

-Barcelona is best known for the Modernista architecture (Catalan Art Nouveau), which dates back to the late nineteenth and early twentieth century.
-Unlike the medieval palaces and cathedrals, which were built for Kings, Barcelona’s Modernista buildings were commissioned by wealthy businessmen who had earned their fortunes during the Industrial revolution.
+Barcelona is best known for its Modernista architecture (Catalan Art Nouveau), which dates back to the late nineteenth and early twentieth century.
+Unlike the medieval palaces and cathedrals, which were built for Kings, Barcelona’s Modernista buildings were commissioned by wealthy businessmen who had earned their fortunes during the Industrial Revolution.

 Wealthy industrialists contracted the best architects of the time, including Antoni Gaudí, Josep Puig I Cadafalch and Lluís Domènech i Montaner to build them factories and opulent townhouses.
 Famous Modernista buildings in Barcelona include, La Sagrada Família, Casa Batlló, La Pedrera, El Palau de la Musica, Parc Güell, Casa Amatller and the Sant Pau Art Nouveau Site.

 Barcelona also has more than its fair share of impressive modern architecture, including the Agbar Tower, the DHUB Museum, Frank Gehry’s Golden Fish canopy and the Mies van der Rohe Pavilion to name just a few of them.

 3. Festivals and Street Parties